Clinical application of ECG in chest pain & acute myocardial infarction

 The ECG is invaluable in the prehospital setting.
 It is used to diagnose, risk stratify and guide treatment in patients with acute coronary syndromes.
 The 12-lead ECG, with conventional electrode placement, should be used in the prehospital setting.
-Occasionally, prehospital personnel place the limb electrodes on the torso (i.e Mason-Likar electrode placement).
+Occasionally, prehospital personnel places the limb electrodes on the torso (i.e Mason-Likar electrode placement).
 This results in an almost identical ECG as the conventional 12-lead ECG, but only almost.
 The Mason-Likar electrode placement is not approved for interpretation of ischemia on the initial recording (because amplitudes and intervals may differ from conventional 12-lead ECG).
 However, Mason-Likar electrode placement may be used for ECG monitoring (which is discussed later).

 Advantages of the prehospital ECG

 The ECG is perhaps the most integral part of the prehospital assessment in acute coronary syndromes because it guides the subsequent treatments and interventions.
 The prehospital ECG has the following advantages: